Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Introduction

 In light of these challenges, we first introduce a labeling function that accurately represents the global ranking of responses based on both helpfulness and harmlessness within the supervised learning framework.
 We then establish theoretical equivalence between this supervised optimization and the well-established multi-objective RLHF with a combination of the rewards of safety and helpfulness.
 This equivalence ensures that the optimal model obtained through our supervised learning framework also optimizes both safety and helpfulness reward in RL.
 We denote this framework as {\oursfull} ({\ours}).
 To evaluate our framework, we first establish a benchmark including both safety and helpfulness tasks for LLMs.
 Using this benchmark, we demonstrate that {\ours} effectively develops highly safe LLMs while preserving their helpfulness.
-Our approach relies only on publicly available datasets, and achieves results comparable to those of methods requiring extensive human labeling efforts.
-Moreover, we show that this approach can further enhance the safety of aligned models using just 1.5K red teaming prompts, entirely eliminating the need for human annotation.
-Our contributions are summarized as: \begin{itemize}[label=\textbullet, leftmargin=*, topsep=0pt, itemsep=1pt] \item We re-parameterize the multi-reward RLHF objective, that balances safety and helpfulness, into a single supervised learning objective.
+Our approach relies only on publicly available datasets, and achieves results comparable to those of methods requiring extensive human labeling efforts \rebuttal{to model specific outputs}.
+Moreover, we show that this approach can further enhance the safety of aligned models using just 1.5K red teaming prompts, \rebuttal{achieving comparable performance with those methods requiring expensive red teaming. } Our contributions are: \begin{itemize}[label=\textbullet, leftmargin=*, topsep=0pt, itemsep=1pt] \item We re-parameterize the multi-reward RLHF objective, that balances safety and helpfulness, into a single supervised learning objective.
 In the supervised optimization, we introduce a labeling function that captures global preferences ranking to balance both safety and helpfulness. \item We establish a safety evaluation protocol that includes extensive discriminative and generative tasks, and we perform evaluations on open-sourced LLMs. \item Using our algorithm, we efficiently improve the harmlessness of open-sourced models by 15\% with a public dataset and by 13\% with only 1.5K red teaming data, all while preserving helpfulness.
-Our method achieves safety scores comparable to those of labor-intensive methods without requiring human prompting or annotations. \end{itemize}
+Our method achieves safety scores comparable to those of labor-intensive methods without requiring human prompting or annotations \rebuttal{specific to the model being trained}. \end{itemize}